IBM/merlin-docs/docs/guides/ide/debug.md

 **Answer**: Use the **Debug As Batch** action, change **Command used to start debugging** to specify program parameters.

 **Question**: Can I debug with Update Production Files set to true?
 **Answer**: You can turn on Update Production Files by checking the **Update production files** setting from the Debugger tab of Connection Settings.
 The Connection Settings page can be opened from **View > Command Palette… > IBM i: Connection Settings**.
+Please note that this setting applies to all debug sessions for the same connection.

 **Question**: I am not able to set a line breakpoint when debugging a LISTING source.
 **Answer**: Please check the following settings in the Settings page: